vany0114/jekyll-now/_posts/2017-6-2-SignalR-Core-SqlDependency-part1.md

 #### TypeScript Client:

-As I said earlier the web client is supported by TypeScript with all advantages that it offer us.
+As I said earlier the web client is supported by TypeScript with all advantages that it offers us.

 #### Scale out extensible and flexible: